Chipmakers drag European equities lower ahead of inflation data | Business

 Chipmakers drag European equities lower ahead of inflation data

-Dutch semiconductor equipment maker ASML, Franco-Italian chipmaker STMicroelectronics and German chipmaker Infineon fell between 3.1% and 4.1% after Micron gave a significantly weaker-than-expected business outlook.
-The continent-wide STOXX 600 index was down 0.8% by 0709 GMT, a day after marking its worst quarter since the pandemic-led selling of early 2020 and tracking a dour Wall Street session on data that exacerbated concerns around a recession.
+The continent-wide STOXX 600 index slipped 0.3%, a day after marking its worst quarter since the pandemic-led selling of early 2020 and tracking a dour Wall Street session on data that exacerbated concerns around a recession.
+Dutch semiconductor equipment maker ASML, Franco-Italian chipmaker STMicroelectronics and German chipmaker Infineon slid between 0.8% and 3.9% after Macron gave a significantly weaker-than-expected business outlook on Thursday.

-Miners and oil and gas companies dipped about 0.3% each as commodity prices slipped on demand concerns.
-The first estimate of June's consumer price index for the eurozone will be released at 0900 GMT, and it is likely that inflation accelerated to a record high of 8.4% from 8.1% in May.
+Europe's technology stocks led morning losses with a 1.7% slump, followed by miners and healthcare stocks.
+All eyes are now on the first estimate of the June consumer price index for the eurozone, due at 0900 GMT, which will likely show that inflation accelerated to a record high of 8.4% from 8.1% in May.

+"The stubborn overshoot of price pressure necessitates a strong response to underpin central bankers' commitment to their inflation targets and to keep expectations in check," strategists at Generali Investments wrote in a note.
+"That said, we expect a faster growth slowdown and more volatile markets to lead key central banks to terminate their policy normalization closer to neutral rates than markets currently reckon."

+European Central Bank policymaker and fiscal hawk Robert Holzmann would have preferred earlier action on interest rates than the ECB's current plan to raise them in July for the first time in more than a decade, he said in remarks published on Thursday.
+Data showed factory activity in Spain grew last month at the slowest pace since January 2021, while another survey signaled Italy's manufacturing sector grew at the slowest pace in two years amid a challenging economic environment.

+The STOXX 600 lost 1.6% this week and shed more than 16% this year so far, as worries over stubborn inflation China's slowing economy, and Russia's invasion of Ukraine curbed risk appetite.
+La Francaise des Jeux (FDJ) slid 8% after Citigroup downgraded the French lottery group's stock to "sell" from "buy".

-Sodexo gained 2.3% after the French catering and food services group reported upbeat third-quarter revenue, citing strong growth in all business segments and geographies.
+Shares of Sodexo gained 5.3% after the French catering and food services group reported upbeat third-quarter revenue, citing strong growth in all business segments and geographies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)